 Managing Director IPPA

-Stephen has worked on insurance initiatives for Innovation since 2012; and since 2014, developing Innovation’s IFRS 17 delivery framework.
+Stephen leads Innovation’s business in Asia; including Innovation’s IFRS 17 delivery framework and LIBOR cessation.
 Quite a leap from the car industry, where he started his career as an engineer 1991.

 A car might have 10,000 components and mind-blowing build complexity.
 Development of a product may take 3000 people up to 6 years and cost 3 billion USD.
 Revenue implications on sales of a product can be 10 billion USD a year during its production life.